campus-clearout-center/campus-clearout-center.github.io/index.md

  - picture for the middle landing page looks blurry
  - Have an option to have a “more details” of a specific item
  - Have also a box that describes its conditions and more details of the item

+5/7/21
+ - Need more context on what to do when logged in
+ - Missing miscellaneous is not available when creating an item
+ - Image upload is confusing
+ - Needs a contact us